The Light of Smiles: Release and reception

 Warner Bros. issued The Light of Smiles in January 1977, with "Phantom Writer" as the album's lead single.
 Wright toured extensively to promote the release.
-In his 2014 autobiography, he regrets choosing "Phantom Writer" for the single, and cites this decision as an example of his "smug" belief that, after his hit singles "Dream Weaver" and "Love Is Alive" in 1976, "anything I released would be hugely successful".
+In his 2014 autobiography Dream Weaver: Music, Meditation, and My Friendship with George Harrison, he said he regrets choosing "Phantom Writer" for the single and cites this decision as an example of his "smug" belief that, after his hit singles "Dream Weaver" and "Love Is Alive" in 1976, "anything I released would be hugely successful".
 Wright says he should have edited down "Water Sign" instead for release as the lead single.

 Although it failed to match the commercial success of The Dream Weaver, the album proved popular.
-On the U.S. charts compiled by Billboard, it peaked at number 23, while "Phantom Writer" reached number 43 on the Hot 100.
+On the U.S. Billboard 200 album chart, it peaked at number 23, while "Phantom Writer" reached number 43 on the Billboard Hot 100.
 Billboards reviewer recognized The Light of Smiles as an advance on The Dream Weaver, in that "Wright proves himself even more highly developed as a virtuoso of blending ethereal sounds into a brilliantly commercial texture."
 The reviewer also said: "His arrangements are increasingly varied and dynamic, his voice is more flexible and feathery than ever.
 This is softly pulsating, spacey music that never gets boring or pretentious."

 In his review for Rolling Stone, Stephen Holden admired the album for blending "the erotic and the spiritual into an overawed romanticism" with a subtlety that he found lacking in other examples of contemporary "mystical art rock", and for Wright's use of musical virtuosity "as elements of song structure and not as side trips or self-justifying entities".
 He said that although the Yogananda-inspired lyrics engaged with spirituality on a more superficial level than artists such as Stevie Wonder, Andy Pratt and Harrison applied in their work, "such sweetness issuing from one who sounds like Stevie Winwood beatified is almost impossible to dislike."
 Holden concluded by saying that The Light of Smiles was "even sweeter than its predecessor" and so would "cinch Gary Wright's position as prince of the new guru rock".
 Writing in The Rolling Stone Record Guide, however, Dave Marsh dismissed the album with a one-star review.
 Marsh grouped it with Wright's next two releases as examples of the artist's overindulgence and propensity for "a spacy, mystical froth of synthesizers and remarkably poor vocalizing".